krishnakadiyala/NPAcourse/labs/Lab_20_2_Exploring_NXAPI.md

 ##### Step 1

+> Note: The below tasks must be performed from an RDP session to your lab jump host.

-Open a Web Browser and connect to the switch using `https://nxos-spine1.pod0.ntc.cloud.tesuto.com:8443/`
+Open a Web Browser and connect to the switch using `https://nxos-spine1`

 Ensure you are using **https**.